sagemath/sagewiki_to_gh-2022-10-10/sagedaysgit/status.md

     * Fleshed out docstrings, some testing
     * Preliminary implementation, integration with external trac/git services.

+  * Patchbot
+    * Pull patches from git branches on trac.
+    * Update build, plugins, etc. to accommodate new directory structure (work in progress)

   * Other
     * New doctesting framework
     * Tweak export scripts